 Developing Together

-This is the basic story of the information revolution as a hole.
+This is the basic story of the information revolution as a whole.
 Take what has been done, and build on it to make it better.
 The internet as we know it was developed over years as a series of languages, protocols and systems that all synchronize and build off of each other.

 No one person or team ever could’ve designed something so sweeping.
 Our tech is what it is because of community development.